YahyaAlBenni/IOT_Smart_Water_Management_System/MQTT Implementation/Readme.md

 Ensure you have Python installed along with the required `paho-mqtt` package: pip install paho-mqtt

-2️⃣ Implement the MQTT Server
+2️⃣ Implement the MQTT Server:
 The server subscribes to sensor topics and processes data.
 It sends notifications based on predefined thresholds.
 It publishes pump control commands when necessary.